ConnectyCube/docs/src/content/docs/js/ai.md

 }) => {
   // 1. filter (by period in days) const filteredMessages = filterMessagesByDaysAgo(messages, 7);
-  // 2. build transcript
+  // 2. build the transcript
   const messagesString = await buildMessagesString(filteredMessages, users, currentUserId);
-  // 3. prompt
+  // 3. build the prompt
   const prompt = `You are a helpful assistant.
     Provide a concise summary of the following chat messages in ${lng}.
     Use bullet points or a short paragraph.